-- Michael A. Conway is Group President, International and Channel Development for Starbucks Corporation and a commercial relationship exists between McCormick and Starbucks Corporation.
-However, the Board has determined that the commercial relationship is not material for the following reasons: (1) the payments made between McCormick and Starbucks Corporation are substantially less than 2% of the consolidated gross revenues of Starbucks Corporation; (2) Mr. Conway does not participate in the negotiation of commercial transactions on behalf of Starbucks Corporation, and has not been involved in the execution of any commercial transactions between McCormick and Starbucks Corporation since their inception; and (3) the products supplied by McCormick to Starbucks Corporation are readily available from other sources of supply.
-All commercial transactions were conducted at arm's length and consisted of products Starbucks Corporation purchased from McCormick. - Freeman A. Hrabowski, III was the President of the University of Maryland, Baltimore County (UMBC) until his retirement in July 2022 and in the past a relationship has existed between McCormick and UMBC.
+- Anne L. Bramman is the Chief Financial and Growth Officer of Circana, Inc. and a commercial relationship exists between McCormick and Circana, Inc. However, the Board has determined that the commercial relationship is not material for the following reasons: (1) the payments made between McCormick and Circana, Inc. are substantially less than 2% of the consolidated gross revenues of Circana, Inc.; (2) Ms. Bramman does not participate in the negotiation of commercial transactions on behalf of Circana, Inc. and has not been involved in the execution of any commercial transactions between McCormick and Circana, Inc.; and (3) the services supplied by Circana, Inc. are readily available from other sources of supply.
+All commercial transactions were conducted at arm's length and consisted of services McCormick purchased from Circana, Inc. - Michael A. Conway is Group President, International and Channel Development for Starbucks Corporation and a commercial relationship exists between McCormick and Starbucks Corporation.
+However, the Board has determined that the commercial relationship is not material for the following reasons: (1) the payments made between McCormick and Starbucks Corporation are substantially less than 2% of the consolidated gross revenues of Starbucks Corporation; (2) Mr. Conway does not participate in the negotiation of commercial transactions on behalf of Starbucks Corporation and has not been involved in the execution of any commercial transactions between McCormick and Starbucks Corporation since their inception; and (3) the products supplied by McCormick to Starbucks Corporation are readily available from other sources of supply.
+All commercial transactions were conducted at arm's length and consisted of products Starbucks Corporation purchased from McCormick. - Freeman A. Hrabowski, III was the President of the University of Maryland, Baltimore County ("UMBC") until his retirement in July 2022 and in the past a relationship has existed between McCormick and UMBC.
 However, the Board has determined that the relationship is not material for the following reasons: (1) the payments made between McCormick and UMBC are substantially less than 2% of the consolidated gross revenues of UMBC; (2) Dr. Hrabowski does not participate in the negotiation of such transactions on behalf of UMBC, and has not been involved in the execution of any transactions between McCormick and UMBC since their inception; and (3) the funds provided by McCormick to UMBC are readily available from other sources.
-All commercial transactions were conducted at arm's length and consisted of monies McCormick paid to UMBC to fund McCormick's Unsung Hero Award Scholarship. - Maritza G. Montiel is a member of the Board of Directors of Aptar Group, Inc. and a commercial relationship exists between McCormick and Aptar Group.
-However, the Board has determined that the commercial relationship is not material for the following reasons: (1) the payments made between McCormick and Aptar Group are substantially less than 2% of the consolidated gross revenues of Aptar Group; (2) Ms. Montiel does not participate in the negotiation of commercial transactions on behalf of Aptar Group, and has not been involved in the execution of any commercial transactions between McCormick and Aptar Group since their inception; and (3) the products supplied by Aptar Group to McCormick are readily available from other sources of supply.
-All commercial transactions were conducted at arm's length and consisted of products McCormick purchased from Aptar Group.
+All commercial transactions were conducted at arm's length and consisted of monies McCormick paid to UMBC to fund McCormick's Unsung Hero Award Scholarship. - Maritza G. Montiel served on the Board of Directors of AptarGroup, Inc. ("AptarGroup") until her resignation from the AptarGroup board on or about the third quarter of 2023 and a commercial relationship exists between McCormick and AptarGroup.
+However, the Board has determined that the commercial relationship is not material for the following reasons: (1) the payments made between McCormick and AptarGroup are substantially less than 2% of the consolidated gross revenues of AptarGroup; (2) Ms. Montiel does not participate in the negotiation of commercial transactions on behalf of Aptar Group, and has not been involved in the execution of any commercial transactions between McCormick and AptarGroup since their inception; and (3) the products supplied by AptarGroup to McCormick are readily available from other sources of supply.
+All commercial transactions were conducted at arm's length and consisted of products McCormick purchased from AptarGroup.